Axway/api-builder-standalone-tech-enablement/00_whats_new/README.md

     * Service connectors are installed as npm modules (plugins)
     * Flow-nodes are installed as npm modules (plugins)
 1. New flow nodes:
-    * Added new asynchronous HTTP rest client plugin to the flow
+    * Added new asynchronous HTTP rest client plugin
-    * Added new asynchronous Swagger plugin to the flow
+    * Added new plugin that generates asynchronous flow-nodes from Swagger definitions
 1. Logging to stdout to allow for integration with 3rd party log aggregators.
 1. Revised configuration to have only `default` and `local` sets of configuration files